lvisintini/xwing-rulebook/outputs/urr-swx.md

 - If the players have more than one Damage deck, they should not shuffle them together.
 Instead, each player uses his own Damage deck and discard pile and does not assign his own Damage cards to any enemy ships.

-- The Damage deck included in this box replaces the Damage deck included in the original **X-Wing** core set.
+- The Damage deck included in the **X-Wing** The Force Awakens core set box replaces the Damage deck included in the original **X-Wing** core set.
 If players have both, they should use the new deck included in this box.

-**Related Topics:** Attack, Critical damage, Destroying ships, Hull, Obstacles, Shields, Simultaneous attack rule, Suffer damage
+**Related Topics:** Attack, Critical damage, Destroying ships, Hull, Obstacles, Shields, Simultaneous attack rule

 ### Decloak †

-See “Cloak” on page 8.
+At the start of the Activation phase, after players have resolved all other abilities that trigger at the start of the Activation phase, each ship may spend a cloak token to decloak, starting with the ship with the lowest pilot skill (using initiative to break ties).

+When a ship decloaks, it must choose one of the following effects:

+1. Perform a barrel roll using the [[Straight] 2] maneuver template.

+1. Perform a boost using the [[Straight] 2] maneuver template.

+After all decloaking has been resolved, the Activation phase continues as normal.

+- Decloaking is not an action or a maneuver.

+- A ship can decloak even while stressed.

+- When a player declares that his ship is decloaking, he must declare whether it is barrel rolling to the left, barrel rolling to the right, or boosting forward before placing a maneuver template on the play area.

+- A ship cannot decloak if it would overlap another ship or an obstacle token, or if the maneuver template would overlap an obstacle token.

+- A ship cannot decloak if this would cause the ship to flee the battlefield.

+- If a ship cannot decloak in the desired direction, it may choose another direction or choose not to decloak.

+- If a ship cannot decloak in any direction, it cannot decloak.

 **Related Topics:** Cloak†